-Debt Service (I&S) Rate \$0.0286330
+Debt Service (I&S) Rate \$0.0318950

-Maintenance & Operating (M&O) Rate \$0.2265070
+Maintenance & Operating (M&O) Rate \$0.2232450

 Total Proposed Tax Rate \$0.2551400

-An adopted tax rate of \$0.255140 per \$100 valuation is higher than the No-New-Revenue (NNR) tax rate by \$0.000688 per \$100; however, the proposed total rate remains unchanged from the previous year's adopted rate.
-Legislation has been widely overhauled, limiting the methods by which local governments can raise proceeds for capital needs.
-Calculations as to the amount of proceeds available are dependent on the certified valuation of the property.
-The council approves values separately from the budget adoption that supports the obligated debt structure in the final adopted budget.
+A proposed tax rate of \$0.255140 per \$100 valuation likely exceeds the no-new revenue rates on the unpublished certified rolls.
+Legislation has been widely overhauled limiting the methods in which local governments can raise proceeds for capital needs.
+Calculations as to the amount of proceeds available are dependent on the certified valuation of property.
+The council approves values in a separate action from the budget adoption scheduled for September 2023 that will support the obligated debt structure in the final adopted budget.

 The city has two general obligation bonds, Series 2017 and Series 2015.
-Series 2015, issued for \$3,910,000, has an S&P AAA rating.
-Interest on the Series 2015 accrues from the original delivery and is payable on August 15 and February 15 of each year, commencing August 15, 2015.
-Proceeds from the sale are for costs of the designing, engineering, and constructing of stormwater drainage and flood control improvements.
-The 2017 General Obligation issued for \$3,735,000 has an S&P rating of "AAA" and a stable outlook.
-Interest on the Series 2017 accrues from the original delivery and is payable on August 15 and February 15 of each year, commencing February 15, 2018.
-Proceeds from the sale are for costs of the designing, engineering, and constructing of stormwater drainage and flood control improvements.
+Series 2015 issued for \$3,910,000 has a S&P AAA rating.
+Interest on the Series 2015 accrue from the original delivery and payable August 15 and February 15 of each year commenced August 15, 2015.
+Proceeds from the sale are for costs of the designing, engineering and constructing of stormwater drainage and flood control improvements.
+The 2017 General Obligation issued for \$3,735,000 has a S&P rating of "AAA" and stable outlook.
+Interest on the Series 2017 accrue from the original delivery and payable August 15 and February 15 of each year commenced February 15, 2018.
+Proceeds from the sale are for costs of the designing, engineering and constructing of stormwater drainage and flood control improvements.

-Proposed tax obligations for future years, if left unchanged, would provide sufficient capacity for debt service to support annual scheduled payments, and additional reserves will likely be maintained to secure debt in future budget years..
+Proposed tax obligations for future years, if unadjusted, would allow debt service the capacity to support annual scheduled payments and is likely additional reserve will be maintained to further secure debt in the final adopted version of the budget.